 “In the beginner’s mind, there are many possibilities, but in the expert’s, there are few.” – Shunryu Suzuki

-Do you remember the last time that you tried learning something that was totally new to you?
+Do you remember the last time that you tried learning something new?

 I never used to like putting myself in a position where I didn’t look like I had it all together.
 The perfectionist in me ran the show and it prevented me from venturing forth into new territory.

 This all changed after I met an elderly lady in her 80s during one of my flights to the US.
 We got into a conversation where she shared with me her excitement about recently signing up for a tango class.
 My look of astonishment made her smile and say, “I’ve always pushed my boundaries.
 It keeps me young!
 There are so many wonderful things to experience in life and I don’t want to miss out on any of them!”

-But the truth is that if we want to make significant progress and leaps towards our dreams, we’ll encounter new subjects and skills that we will need to master on a regular basis.
-Whether you want to learn to play the guitar or use new software for work, you’ll have to accept the reality of facing a learning curve as you go through the standard stages of gaining proficiency.
+But the truth is that if we want to make progress and leap towards our dreams, we’ll encounter new subjects and skills that we will need to master on a regular basis.
+Whether you want to learn to play the guitar or use a new software for work, you’ll have to accept the reality of facing a learning curve as you go through the standard stages of gaining proficiency.

 According to research, it takes 21 days for our mind to get used to something because that’s how long it takes our brain to create a new neural pathway.
-During those 21days, it’s crucial that we commit to building routines, structures and, most importantly, a “beginner’s mindset” to stay on track.
+During those 21 days, it’s crucial that we commit to building routines, structures and, most importantly, a ‘beginner’s mindset’ to stay on track.

 Zen Buddhists encourage their followers to adopt an attitude of eagerness and lack of preconceptions when studying a subject, even at an advanced level, just as a beginner would.
 Like an empty vessel, our minds will become receptive to relevant and useful data that gets poured into us.

 Some of the most famous masters of their craft exemplified the qualities of a good beginner.
 Albert Einstein credited his success almost entirely to his inability to lose his sense of childlike wonder.
 Even after accumulating tremendous knowledge about physics, he was okay with temporarily letting go about what he already knew and approaching problems with the mindset of a complete beginner.

 Like Einstein, all experts were once beginners in their field.
 They started with a clean state and remained humble while cultivating their genius.
 They believed in their potential and fueled their efforts with hope.

 The good news is that once you’ve reached cruising altitude, things gradually get easier.
 Until then, you have to do everything it takes to prevent self-doubt and worry from creeping into your consciousness.

-Whether you want to grow your competencies as a professional, dabble in a new hobby or enhance your relationship and social skills, these five key steps will guide you on how to develop a beginner’s mindset, which will eventually lead to your progress:
+Whether you want to develop your competencies as a professional, dabble in a new hobby or enhance your relationship and social skills, these five key steps will guide you on how to develop a beginner’s mindset, which will eventually lead to your progress:

-- Adopt a healthy approach towards learning: A good beginner is someone who loves the prospect of learning and views it as a fun and exciting endeavor instead of something that’s burdensome and makes them look incompetent.
+2. Adopt a healthy approach towards learning: A good beginner is someone who loves the prospect of learning and views it as a fun and exciting endeavor instead of something that’s burdensome and makes them look incompetent.
 They’re comfortable with uncertainty and making mistakes because they accept it as part of the deal of being a novice.
 Learning requires trial and error and experimentation, which can only happen once we detach from our need to control everything.

-- Find good teachers: One of the best ways to make significant strides in your learning endeavors and avoid common pitfalls is by seeking the advice of experts such as mentors, coaches and teachers.
+4. Find good teachers: One of the best ways to make significant strides in your learning endeavors and avoid common pitfalls is by seeking the advice of experts such as mentors, coaches and teachers.
 Why?
 Because these individuals have learned the ropes and have knowledge based on nuances and hands-on experience.
 They can give you valuable advice and pointers that will save you time and energy, and also bolster your creative thought process so that you can put your own unique spin on things.

-- Believe in your potential: Without a solid foundation of self-belief and confidence, it’s tough to maintain your willpower and faith during the transitory beginner phases.
+5. Believe in your potential: Without a solid foundation of self-belief, it’s tough to maintain your willpower and faith during the transitory beginner phases.
 You must believe in your abilities and be patient with yourself as you stumble along a new learning trajectory.
 You’ll have to silence your inner critic and avoid comparing yourself to those who are further ahead of you in your specific area of interest.
 Most importantly, be kind to yourself and take the time to acknowledge all the efforts that you’ve made so far.
 Really own that and let it spur you on the path to victory!